-This approach ensures consistent quality and optimises our content.
+This approach ensures consistent quality and optimizes our content.
 If you’re going to produce regular long-form content, don’t undermine your extra efforts.
-Play with the Blog Pre-Publishchecklist to see how you can adapt it to fit your needs, or those of your team.
+Play with the Blog Pre-Publishchecklist to see how you can adapt it to fit your needs or those of your team.

 Some of the example steps are:

 - Check for filler words.

 - Can you link to any relevant interesting articles?

 - Add correct alt tags and titles to images.

 When I started, I was told to spend at least one-third of my time per article on editing.
 I was uncertain which tool to pick out and recommend for this section as different tools focus on different areas of the editing process.